Coronado A

 No analysis available

-I looked for explicit owner-occupancy information such as "80% owner occupied," "majority owner occupied," or similar wording.
-The public remarks do not provide any owner-occupancy percentage or descriptor.
-Because there is no stated figure, the owner-occupancy rate is unknown.
+I looked for explicit owner-occupancy information such as "80% owner occupied," "majority owner occupied," or similar wording, but found no relevant remarks.
+Since there is no remark-based percentage to extract, the owner-occupancy rate remains unknown from the provided listings.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.